 - Your Local Bank Branch

-- Find Credit Cards for Bad Credit Scores
+- Credit Cards for Bad Credit Scores

 Be careful when you apply for new credit.
 Make sure you don’t put in too many credit applications.
 It will affect your credit score, making it harder to get approved for new credit.

-Watch out for bad credit cards that prey on people with bad credit.
+Watch out for subprime credit cards that prey on people with bad credit.
 These credit cards often have high interest rates and extremely high fees that make credit unaffordable.
 A lot of people find themselves right back in debt with damaged credit after trying to rebuild with one of these types of credit cards targeting people with bad credit.

 If your credit card application is denied, don't rush out and put in more credit card applications.
 Instead, wait to get the letter in the mail that tells you the specific reasons you were denied.
 Your being turned down may have nothing to do with your credit score, but could be related to another factor, like your income.